neolp/itmp/README.md

 #### 10.2.3.
 CANCEL

-If the Callee produse the result using PROGRESS messages Caller can stop the call by sending "CANCEL" message to the Dealer:
+If the Callee produce the result using PROGRESS messages Caller can stop the call by sending "CANCEL" message to the Dealer:

 `[PROGRESS, CALL.Request:id, 0, Arguments, Options:dict]`